 11. The Hook

-This classic urban legend tells the story of a serial killer with a hook for a hand.
+This creepy urban legend tells the story of a serial killer with a hook for a hand.
 This slasher would attack couples in parked cars in remote areas.
 One time, a couple heard a scraping sound on their car door and drove off in fear.
-When they were a safe distance away, they got out to inspect the car and found a hook lodged in the door.
+When they were a safe distance away, they got out to inspect the car and found the serial killer’s hook lodged in the door.

 12. The Spider Bite

-We’ve saved the more disgusting for last.
-Lucky you!
-As the legend goes, a woman traveling in some foreign land returns home with a big pimple on her face.
+If you hate spiders, KEEP SCROLLING.
+This one will surely keep you up at night.
+As the story goes, a woman traveling in some foreign land returns home with a big pimple on her face.
 Despite her many attempts to alleviate the zit, it turns into a huge boil.
 One night, the boil pops and hundreds of baby spiders emerge from the woman’s flesh.